-Because of the way the People's Republic of China (PRC) is governed, it is able to pursue a more holistic approach to policy.
-The Chinese Communist Party (CCP) not only controls the government, but has a presence in every major organization, including economic, technical, and academic entities.
-Consequently, China is able to pursue not only a "whole of government" approach to policy, but a "whole of society" approach, incorporating elements that are often beyond the reach of other nations.
+The way that the People's Republic of China (PRC) is governed allows it to pursue a more holistic approach to policy.
+The Chinese Communist Party (CCP) not only controls the government, but also has a presence in every major organization, including economic, technical, and academic entities.
+Consequently, China is able to pursue not only a "whole of government" approach to policy, but a "whole of society" approach that incorporates elements that are often beyond the reach of other nations.